Links to the resources mentioned in the podcast.

 Chris: That's our secret.
 Well maybe not anymore so.
 So what have we learned so far?

-Chris: Okay.
+Anita: Okay.
 So I've got some pretty good updates on some of the initiatives that you mentioned in the opening.
 Seamless acceptance.
 We've been talking about that and you know how many concerns there are still buy flat mailers and some letter mailers as well about the cost and the concerns that they have about undocumented, et cetera.
-Well, the Postal Service, um, Mark McCreary in particular heard those concerns and they're going to take a step back on the Advance Federal Register notice that I've mentioned in previous podcasts.
+Well, the Postal Service, um, Mark McCrery in particular heard those concerns and they're going to take a step back on the Advance Federal Register notice that I've mentioned in previous podcasts.

 Chris: That's great.
 That's good news.